robindhillon1/VanArt_Dash/README.md

 ```{bash}
 conda activate VanArt_dash
 ```
-3. Navigate to the `src` folder and run the command in the terminal below:
+3. Navigate to the `src` folder and run the following command in the terminal:

 ```{bash}
 python app.py